shivanshuy/agent-weave/README.md

 1. **HelloState**: Extends `AgentState` from LangGraph4j, defining the state schema with channels for name, message, greeting, and status.

 2. **McpClient**: HTTP-based MCP client service that communicates with the MCP server at `http://localhost:9091/mcp`.
 It uses JSON-RPC 2.0 format to call MCP tools.
+All MCP tool call requests include the following headers:
+   - `Accept: application/json, text/event-stream`
+   - `Content-Type: application/json`

 3. **HelloNode**: Implements `AsyncNodeAction<HelloState>` from LangGraph4j.
 This node:
    - Calls the MCP server's `hello` tool using the `McpClient`